 The Commission facilitates cooperation between Financial Intelligence Units (FIUs) through the EU Financial Intelligence Units’ Platform, an informal expert group that provides advice and expertise, and supports FIU.net, the decentralised computer network enabling the exchange of information and cooperation between the FIUs.

-At a global level, the Commission is a member of the Financial Action Task Force (FATF) and actively contributes to its work as well as to the implementation of the FATF Recommendations in the EU.
+The Commission is a member of the international standard setting body for combatting the financing of terrorism, Financial Action Task Force (FATF), and actively contributes to its work as well as to the implementation of the FATF Recommendations in the EU.

 The EU maintains a list of persons, groups and entities involved in terrorist acts and subject to restrictive measures involving the freezing of funds and other financial assets, as well as enhanced measures related to police and judicial cooperation in criminal matters.